sam452/carepay/readme.md

 # Laravel Framework 5.1  Bootstrap 3 Starter Site

+This is  proof of concept app for handling patient visits in blockchain.

 ## Starter Site based on on Laravel 5.1 and Boostrap 3
 * [Features](#feature1)
 * [Requirements](#feature2)